 Summer associates receive regular feedback from lawyers with whom they work.
 In addition, two formal evaluations are given by a partner during the summer – a mid-summer review and a final review.

-Once a summer associate accepts an offer at Davis Polk, they may, so long as their stay in the summer program will be at least 10 weeks, request a rotation to London, São Paulo, Paris, Madrid, Hong Kong, Beijing or Tokyo.
+Once a summer associate accepts an offer at Davis Polk, they may, so long as their stay in the summer program will be at least 10 weeks, request a rotation to London, São Paulo, Madrid, Hong Kong, Beijing or Tokyo.
 Selection is based on the needs of these offices, a summer associate's long-term interest in working in the selected office as a full-time associate, and necessary or helpful language skills.
 During the summer of 2017, over 20 summer associates were assigned to an overseas office for four weeks; many others worked and traveled domestically.